 Did you know it takes 28 molecules of magnesium to metabolize a SINGLE glucose molecule.
 So if you have T1D, it’s likely that you’ve been deficient in magnesium for some time now.
 Magnesium is essential for over 300 reactions in the human body, many of which help a developing fetus.
-Since magnesium is best absorbed topically, I make my own DIY magnesium body spray and apply it nightly.
-These are the magnesium flakes I buy.
-And for my recipe and more info on how important magnesium is for those with T1D, check out my article HERE.
+I do a combination of topical and oral magnesium.

 Collagen has a whole list of nutritional benefits that I would LOVE to get into, but this post is already pretty long… So in short, collagen helps with skin elasticity and is packed with protein This is important for pregnancy because #1.
 It helps to prevent stretch marks and #2.
 It gives you loads of protein which is a key component in the Brewers diet (which is well known for its effects in preventing pre-eclampsia).
 I am a huge fan of the brand Vital Proteins because they are an extremely transparent company that sources their product from grass-fed, pasture raised cows.
 They are also super easy to find: Buy from their store, buy from amazon, I’ve even spotted them at my local Whole Foods store.

 This is another topic that I would love to dive more into, but to save time I will summarize.
 The Brewers diet is essentially a paleo, high protein diet.
 The idea behind it is that as blood volume doubles so does your body’s need for albumin (found in protein).
 Without adequate levels of albumin your body will have trouble explaining its blood volume, which will cause your body to think it’s hemorrhaging (because all it knows is that there isn’t as much blood as there should be).
 In response to the “hemorrhaging” the body will constrict its blood vessels, which leads to a rise in blood pressure.
 I follow a modified Brewers diet for pregnancy: I exclude the dairy, soy, and gluten recommendations but stay on track with eating a high protein diet.
-And like the diet suggests, I do not limit my salt or fat intake, I consume liver (either CLO or desiccated liver capsules), eat foods high in calcium & vitamin C, eat lots of green leafy vegetables, and have about 2-3 eggs daily.
+And like the diet suggests, I do not limit my salt or fat intake, I consume liver, eat foods high in calcium & vitamin C, I try to eat as many vegetables as my pregnancy nausea will allow, and have about 2-3 eggs daily.

 In addition to the brewers diet, I also include lots of fermented & pickled foods.
 This is an excellent way to get lots of good pro and prebiotics!
 My favorites are sauerkraut and pickled green beans!